ibm-cloud-docs/resiliency/dr-bp.md

 ## Use {{site.data.keyword.cloud_notm}} services that help facilitate DR
 {: #KeyServicesTitle}

 There are a number of {{site.data.keyword.cloud_notm}} services which can be used to facilitate a disaster recovery provision and to enact the plan, if needed.
-Here, we provide a breif overview for awareness but it's recommended that you refer to each service's documentation set for further details.
+Here, we provide a brief overview for awareness but it's recommended that you refer to each service's documentation set for further details.

 ### {{site.data.keyword.cos_full_notm}}
 {: #KeyServicesCOS}